-General timeframe for developing or revising a handout once student has the topic, noting at each step a check-in with the PEN® Resource Managers is recommended before proceeding to the next step:
+General timeframe for developing or revising a handout once student has the topic, noting at each step a check-in with the PEN Resource Managers is recommended before proceeding to the next step:

-- Student to research the topic area and other resources that exist on the topic 2-3 weeks depending on concentrated time to do this during education - Create a draft outline of fact sheet 3 weeks, again depending on concentrated time to do this during education, noting references - Using Handout Feedback Sample Form (Appendix 4) obtain dietitian feedback 2-3 weeks - Using Handout Feedback Sample Form (Appendix 4) obtain client feedback 2-3 weeks - Update handout.
-If major revisions, obtain dietitian and possibly client feedback again - A final version of the handout, along with the version with comments on references used to attest to the information in the handout can be sent to one of the PEN® Resource Managers (or this can be done through the Internship Coordinator).
-In addition, for handout updates or revisions, tracked changed should be sent to the PEN® Resource Manager.
+- Student to research the topic area and other resources that exist on the topic 2-3 weeks depending on concentrated time to do this during education - © Dietitians of Canada 2012-2015.
+Do not copy or distribute without expressed permission.

+- Create a draft outline of fact sheet 3 weeks, again depending on concentrated time to do this during education, noting references - Obtain feedback (see F below) - A final version of the handout, along with the version with comments on references used to attest to the information in the handout can be sent to one of the PEN Resource Managers (or this can be done through the Internship Coordinator).
+In addition, for handout updates or revisions, tracked changed should be sent to the PEN Resource Manager.